So, why is this page called ‘a’ timeline, and not THE timeline?

 - 1950 ‘Internal Revenue tax paid’ message disappears from cans

 - 1955 last Crowntainers produced

 - 1955 last cans with opening instructions produced (had a picture of church key on side)

-- 1958 First all aluminum paper-label flat top can – i have no idea what this is, by the way.
+- 1958 First all aluminium paper-label flat top can – i have no idea what this is, by the way.

-- 1959 First 2 piece aluminum can produced
+- 1959 First 2 piece aluminium can produced

 - 1960 last cone top produced